github/developer.github.com/content/v3/oauth.md

 ## Non-Web Application Flow

-Use basic authentication to create an OAuth2 token using the [interface below](/v3/oauth/#create-a-new-authorization).
+Use [Basic Authentication](/v3/auth#basic-authentication) to create an OAuth2 token using the [interface below](/v3/oauth/#create-a-new-authorization).
 With this technique, a username and password need not be stored permanently, and the user can revoke access at any time.
+(Make sure to understand how to [work with two-factor authentication](/v3/auth/#working-with-two-factor-authentication) if you or your users have two-factor authentication enabled.)

 ## Redirect URLs